emartech/node-backend-mock/docs/examples.md

 mock.verifyAndRestore();
 ```

-### Intercept request to the given host with matching body and/or headers
+### Intercept request to the given host with matching body and headers

 ```typescript
 const host = 'https://service.example.net';